dzsobacsi/dzsobacsi/README.md

 ## Hi there 👋, I am Tamás

-I am an accomplished engineering physicist with 20 years of experience in the nuclear industry currently navigating a career shift towards data science and software development.
-As a recent graduate of Le Wagon Data Science and AI bootcamp, I am looking for job opportunities in that field.
+I am an accomplished engineering physicist with 20 years of experience in the nuclear industry, currently navigating a career shift towards data science and software development.
+As a recent graduate of Le Wagon Data Science and AI bootcamp, I am seeking job opportunities in the field.

 **Repos I am proud of:**